SCANA shareholders approve sale to Dominion Energy after airing problems with management

 But they did snub the company’s leaders, who will win millions in golden parachutes if SCANA is sold and Dominion fires its executives.
 The company set aside a $111 million trust fund in case that happens, lawyers said in court Monday.

-Under federal rules, shareholders get a symbolic say on the matter, even though Hagood, the board chair, said the vote wouldn’t change the outcome.
+While shareholders rejected a resolution on post-sale executive compensation on Tuesday, Maybank Hagood, SCANA's board chair, said the vote wouldn’t change the outcome.
+The vote, required by federal law, was symbolic.